 2. Alex Augmented Data Catalog

 Alex Solutions is a newer data catalog and metadata management provider founded in 2016.
 The company architected its data catalog software to take advantage of AI and machine learning techniques.
-Alex Augmented Data Catalog helps automate the process of discovering data assets and then bringing them into a consolidated catalog.
-The tool supports various types of structured, semistructured and unstructured data.
-The company has also created a marketplace for metadata connectors that help capture and tune metadata for specific types of business requirements or industry needs.
+Alex Augmented Data Catalog helps automate the process of discovering data assets and then bringing them into a consolidated catalog, with support for various types of structured, semistructured and unstructured data.
+The tool also includes a set of collaboration features for things such as data sharing and curation.

 In addition, Alex automates various aspects of data governance and data quality within the data catalog tool.
 For example, data governance managers can create policies, assign data stewards and keep track of data pipeline processes from a central console.